 What Is A Session IPA?

-Published on July 13th 2022 by SNBC
+Published on May 16th 2024 by SNBC

-While the India Pale Ale style (IPA) no doubt orbits around hops, you’ve got options like a color wheel — all the tints, tones, shades and welcome to the rabbit hole.
+While the India Pale Ale style (IPA) no doubt orbits around hops, you’ve got options like a bright wall of paint samples — all the tints, tones, shades and welcome to the rabbit hole.
 That’s precisely why craft beer is a thrill.
-Brewers have furiously innovated around IPA in recent years, testing new ingredients, inventing dry-hopping techniques and even mashing up ale vs. lager.
-No matter what you’re craving or the vibe you’re feeling, there’s an IPA to match the moment.
+Brewers have furiously innovated around IPA in recent years: testing new ingredients, inventing dry-hopping techniques, and even mashing up ale vs. lager.

 What Is A Session Beer?

-At the store, you might spot beers with “session” in the name, but IPA doesn’t own that title and numerous other beers hit the mark.
 Our 5% ABV Summerfest lager is crisp, golden, and prime for session times.
-Or kick back with the citrus bliss of Sunny Little Thing, also 5% ABV.
+Or kick back with the citrus bliss of Sunny Little Thing, also 5% ABV and only available on draft.

 Session IPA vs IPA

+And then there’s the Session IPA, which aims for low ABV yet lots of hop flavor so you can enjoy multiple in one sitting.
 Session IPAs borrow those very attributes we love about other IPAs.
 After all, their goal is the same: huge hop expression.
 But nailing that super-low ABV creates a unique brewing challenge.

-The copper kettles at Sierra Nevada Brewing Company in North Carolina
+How Are Session IPAs Brewed?The copper kettles at Sierra Nevada Brewing Company in North Carolina

-Scott Jennings, our Innovation Brewmaster, explains that a key pitfall of Session IPAs can be a “kind of empty, watery, thin impression.”
+Scott Jennings, our Technical Brewmaster, explains that a key pitfall of Session IPAs can be a “kind of empty, watery, thin impression.”
 Brewers have to compensate for that, he says, “and that’s typically done in the mash tun with grist changes and temperature manipulation.”

 This mashing strategy creates a higher ratio of unfermentable malt sugars — stuff that yeast can’t eat — and they’ll contribute to more body in a Session IPA.
 Yet that’s just part of the equation, Scott says.
 Ingredients like oats and wheat, both high in protein content, can help impart a velvety texture to a Session IPA.